kubecost/docs/using-kubecost/navigating-the-kubecost-ui/collections.md

 ## Creating a new collection

 To begin, select _Add a new Collection_ in the top right.
 If you have not created any collections yet, you should see a _Add a Collection_ icon in the middle of your screen.
 You can select this instead.
 The ‘New Collection’ page opens.
 The headline for your page should be an auto-generated title.
 This will be the name of your collection, which you can change by selecting the pencil icon.
-You can provide a name and also a kind for your collection.
-Kind is a custom label you can add to multiple collections to allow for filtering of that label, if multiple collections are intended for the same team or function.
-Name and kind can always be edited later.
+You can provide a name and a category for your collection.
+Categories are custom labels you can add to multiple collections to allow for filtering of that category, if multiple collections are intended for the same team or function.
+Name and category can always be edited later.

 Once you are satisfied with the name of your collection, you can add Kubernetes and cloud costs.